-FluentU is a website and mobile app that gathers real-world German videos—news clips, movie trailers, music videos, etc.—for use as educational materials.
+FluentU is a website and mobile app that gathers real-world German videos—such as news clips, movie trailers, music videos—for use as educational materials.

 This technique is important because it allows you to start engaging with the language more naturally from the get-go, rather than memorizing theoretical conversations as many competing apps do.
 It has a quiz feature and keeps track of your vocabulary words.
 However, it is less of a traditionally structured course and more of a tool to engage with the language.
 This aspect makes it excellent for more casual learning.

 While the app is useful for more practical German, it does not have any features for speech and only has limited written vocabulary exercises.
 Learning through immersive listening is useful for most people, but other folks will miss out on speech improvement.

 However, if you’re most interested in being able to casually understand the language and watch fun clips, FluentU is a great tool to inspire you to get familiar with German.
 Otherwise, FluentU could be combined with other services that have a more robust practice feature.
 And at $20 per month for the yearly subscription and $30 per month for the month-to-month option, it’s on the affordable side.

 Best for Learning in a Traditional Setting : Goethe-Institut

 The Goethe-Institut is a highly respected cultural institution dedicated to sharing and promoting German culture around the world, with offices from New York to Cairo.

 The lessons the Goethe-Institut offer are the most traditional of the online German classes—and also probably the most expensive.
-But while the price tag of $835—for individual lessons with a teacher for a period of approximately 6 months—might seem hefty, you'll receive a certificate of attendance from the respected Goethe-Institut, which could be useful for students looking to study abroad or professionals applying to jobs in Germany.
+But while the price tag of $350-1490 might seem hefty, you'll receive a certificate of attendance from the respected Goethe-Institut, which could be useful for students looking to study abroad or professionals applying to jobs in Germany.
 Compared to other traditionally modeled online classes like Berlitz (around $2,500), this is actually quite a good deal for the serious learner.

 Best for Conversational Practice : italki